rmohan/ot-jobs-portal/README.md

 The POST and DELETE APIs have restricted access.
 Only users with role = admin can access these APIs.
 "Deleting" a job means that the 'is_active' status of the job row in the DB is set to 0.
 No job is actually deleted, so that the Admin has the history of all jobs that have been added ever.

 To Do:
-1. Implement a Redis cache, to cache the results for GET /jobs/me, GET /jobs/{seo_title} and GET /jobs.
+* Implement a Redis cache, to cache the results for GET /jobs/me, GET /jobs/{seo_title} and GET /jobs.
-2. Save a log of all changes made to the job table.
+* Save a log of all changes made to the job table.
 This can help in keeping track of admin activity.
 Also, the cases where the same job is updated with a new start-date and end-date post it's expiration, this log can help track which user applied/saved the job during which period.
 Alternatively, we can also never delete a particular job row.
 On update, only clone the existing row with new details.
-3. Write a cron to activate and schedule jobs.
+* Write a cron to activate and schedule jobs.
-4. Implement attributes of job like company, years of experience, technologies, salary, job-type etc and filter based on them
+* Implement attributes of job like company, years of experience, technologies, salary, job-type etc and filter based on them
-5. Improve exception handling
+* Improve exception handling

 ### Main frontend

 To Do:
+* Admin panel pages and save/unsave feature
-1. Separate header and include in home and admin-home
+* Separate header and include in home and admin-home
-2. Minimize js and css
+* Minimize js and css
-3. Improve exception handling
+* Improve exception handling

 ## Built With